denisgriaznov/DonkeyCarAutopilot/README.md

     ....
     throttle = pid(info.get('speed'))

 This way the speed is kept constant.

+Each step is either exploration (random steering position) or exploitation (predicting the current model based on the image).
+For each step, the model gives out the steering position and then receives a reward.
+When the episode ends, the model's weights change depending on the amount of the reward.
+Over time, the probability of exploitation (epsilon) decreases linearly.

 After training the agent for 10,000 episodes, an unsatisfactory result was obtained:

 ![stop](/images/testddqn.gif)